-The earth pulses in a three-beat rhythms.
+The earth pulses in three-beat rhythms.
 That’s why it helps to organize our writing around groups of three.
-When I was teaching, my students — especially the know-it-all adult writers — would initially thumb their nose at the Rule of 3 (and at me).
+When I tell my students this — especially the know-it-all adult writers — they almost always thumb their noses at the Rule of 3 (and at me).

-Too formulaic, they’d say condescendingly.
-But then, I’d push them to examine this law of nature and they quickly became believers.
-They would see the instant impact on their writing.
+Too formulaic, they say condescendingly.
+But after I push them to examine this law of nature, they are believers.

-The simple fact is that a tripod setup can be elegant, stable and dynamic.
-So when you’re structuring your story, report, mission statement, memo or speech, see where threesomes might work:
+Rule of 3 provides a tripod for writers that is elegant, stable and dynamic.
+So when you’re structuring your story, report, mission statement, memo or speech, look for spots where threesomes might work:

 Does your piece need a beginning, middle and end?
 Not all stories are told most effectively this way.
 But it works a lot.